finnmayhew/The-Revelation-Mission/Sessions/Session2.md

 Give Brandon the opportunity to do something before Lux has to go back to the ship.
 Maybe interact with Charbel, maybe something else.

 Lux comes back to the ship, and whatever happens, happens.
+Maybe treat as as a short encounter.

 ### 3. What's next?